 The Better The Setting, The More Relaxed The Child!

-I personally think, that with children, there is no better environment than their own home or somewhere that is familiar to them, especially if they are young children.
-They will be more relaxed in their own environment with their own things around them, especially toys, which you should try and use as props.
-(Second best, at their school or nursery).
+I personally think, that with children, there is no better environment than their own home.
+Second best is anywhere else that is familiar to them, especially if they are young children.
+They will be more relaxed in their own environment with their own things around them.
+Especially toys, which you should try and use as props.

-Failing all of that, arrange to meet the family at their favourite location outdoors or one that you know is quite photogenic and flattering and one that is also appealing to the child and will help them to relax and play.
+Failing all of that, arrange to meet the family at their favourite location outdoors.
+Perhaps one that you know is quite photogenic and flattering.
+One that is also appealing to the child and will help them to relax and play.
 A happy child makes a great subject to photograph.